 But why was I seeing the light too?
 Usually it is only the dying person who experiences it.
 So I’ve often wondered if Laura in some way allowed me to glimpse part of her journey.
 And then last week I read Dr Moody’s more recent book Glimpses of Eternity about the ‘tidal wave ‘of people experiencing ‘Shared Death Experiences’ (SDEs).
 An SDE is when the partner of the dying person, sitting bedside, is drawn into the Death Experience too.
 Most common is seeing the ‘beautiful and loving light’ that comes to welcome the departed.
 Some partners even ‘lift out of their own bodies and accompany their dying loved ones’ to the afterlife.
 One woman reported that as her mother lay dying, she too lifted out of her body and began hovering over the bed next to her mother in spirit form.
 Some go through a portal to the next life and get a life review too.
 Me, I just saw the white light.

 But here is the thing; Shared Death Experiences, like Near Death Experiences, are profoundly transformative.
 You are never the same afterwards.
-Dr Pim Van Lommel, the Dutch expert on NDE’s told me I had all the symptoms of a person who had undergone this type of transformation.
+Dr Pim Van Lommel, the Dutch expert on NDE’s told me at the Open Center’s Art of Dying Conference that I had all the symptoms of a person who had undergone this type of transformation.
 People who’ve had these experiences report being: ‘More alive than ever before.
 You get an enhanced sensitivity and increased intuition.
 You might know in advance about an incoming phone call.
 You know when someone else is dying.
 The person who has had the experience changes.
 You go and live according to your new insight.’ he said.
 Dr Moody agrees.
 And both say that people who’ve had these experiences are less afraid of death, and live more fully in the present afterwards.

 Another interesting observation is that people who’ve had a Shared Death Experience tend to have ‘visionary encounters with the departed loved one’ after the person’s death.
 Well if you’ve been reading this blog since Laura died you’ll recognize how true that is (a couple of the many posts on Laura’s lively spirit include Blythe Spirit and Loving Laura).
 And three and a half years later, Laura’s beautiful being is still at my side.
 And she still occasionally sends me ‘something lovely’ (tonight a beautiful butterfly on my bike handlebars as I raced down 2nd Avenue to go to dinner).
 And best of all I love her night time visits, when she pops in for a ‘spirit snuggle’.
 But gone is the razzmatazz of the early months, of things jumping off the shelves and the living room light wildly flashing, now we are more like old marrieds, happily basking in each other’s loving presence.